 The causes of a dry mouth could be due to dehydration, prescription drug use, non-prescription drug use, or infection, but the result of having a chronically dry mouth is very damaging to your teeth.
 Saliva is our natural teeth cleanser and actively prevents bacteria and oral infections.
 Unfortunately, one of the biggest causes of tooth decay for adults is dry mouth.
 Without saliva, our teeth are left wide open for bad fungi that could cause serious problems.
 If you are experiencing chronic dry mouth, a dentist or doctor should be able to diagnose the cause and set you up with a treatment plan.

 These are just a few of the very early physical signs of potential dental problems.
-If you are experiencing any of these, or if you would like more information about healthy dental practices, visit Carothers Family Dental, a dentist in San Marcos TX, or call us to make an appointment.
+If you are experiencing any of these, or if you would like more information about healthy dental practices, visit Carothers Family Dental, your family dentistry in San Marcos TX, or call us to make an appointment.
 Remember, the best prevention for oral diseases and infections is regular professional teeth cleanings and checkups, so make time for a visit today.